Geeoon/EveryNoise-Genre-JSON/README.md

 Every Noise at Once is a project that describes itself as "an algorithmically-generated, audio-annotated, dynamically evolving map of the music genre space."

-If you found this script useful, please star it!
+If you found this repo useful, please star it!